 Before the Activity

-- Make copies of the Design Worksheet, one per team.
+- Gather materials and make copies of the Design Worksheet, one per team.

 With the Students